caguillen214/interpolating-interpolator/README.md

 Angular Hint: Interpolation [![Build Status](https://travis-ci.org/angular/angular-hint-interpolation.svg)](https://travis-ci.org/angular/angular-hint-interpolation)[![Code Climate](https://codeclimate.com/github/angular/angular-hint-interpolation.png)](https://codeclimate.com/github/angular/angular-hint-interpolation)
 =========

-Angular Hint Directives lets you spend less time finding silent errors in your code and more time programming.
+Angular Hint Interpolation lets you spend less time finding silent errors in your code and more time programming.
 This tool is a subset of many under the [Angular Hint](https://github.com/angular/angular-hint) repository that specializes in identifying errors relating to directives.
 For instructions on how to incorporate the whole Angular Hint repository into your project, please refer to the link above.

 #### Angular Hint Interpolation:
   - [Notifies of undefined parts of interpolation chains](#undefined-parts-warning)